apollographql/graphql-tag/README.md

 ```

 Note: If your fragment references other fragments, the resulting document will
 have multiple fragments in it.
-In this case you must still specify the fragment
-name when using the fragment.
-For example, with `apollo-client` you would specify
-the `fragmentName` option when using the fragment for cache operations.
+In this case you must still specify the fragment name when using the fragment.
+For example, with `@apollo/client` you would specify the `fragmentName` option when using the fragment for cache operations.

 ### Warnings